Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Shift your body position often, and stretch your muscles daily.
 Make sure your seats are not too hard or too soft.
 Loosen bandages that feel too tight.
-Ask your caregiver about these and other ways to prevent foot drop.
+Ask your healthcare provider about these and other ways to prevent foot drop.

 - Your symptoms such as numbness, trouble walking, or dragging your toes get worse or do not go away.

 - You have more trouble walking, dressing, or playing sports.

 - You have questions or concerns about your condition or care.

 When should I seek immediate care or call 911?

 - The numbness in your legs and feet spreads or worsens.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.